dilipthelip/LearnMac/README.md

 ## How to set up gradle in local

-- Download gradle from the Gradle website.
+- Download gradle from the Gradle website.[Gradle Download](https://gradle.org/gradle-download/)
+- Download the complete distribution and unzip it.
 - Open the **.bash_profile** that will be present in the **/Users/[username]/** folder.
 - Add below lines in to the profile file.
 - **GRADLE_HOME** - folder which has the downloaded path of Gradle.